fakeveliu/fakeveliu.github.io/docs/projects/DrawSVG.md

 ![DrawSVG Pipeline](../media/drawsvg/DrawSVG-001.png)

 DrawSVG is a project I did in the course Computer Graphics at CMU, utilizing important concepts in modern 2D rendering pipelines such as rasterization, sampling, perspective projection, depth and transparency, and so on.
+Below are some highlights in this projects.

 ## Rasterization ##
 To draw basic primitives on the canvas, I implemented the following functions: